Home > Bed + Bath > Caddies + Toiletry Bags > Quilted Accordion Pouch

-The exact fabric we used is from the Berries & Blossoms collection by Maywood Studios, an older collection that is no longer readily available.
-But, any petite print would work well.
-Below are a few new options we came across at Fat Quarter Shop (click on a swatch for more detail):
+The exact fabric we originally used is from the Berries & Blossoms collection by Maywood Studios, an older collection that is no longer readily available.
+Any petite print would work well.

 All the edges are bound for a smooth finish.
 We used a pre-made satin binding, but any traditional binding could work.
 You could even make your own to create a perfect color match.
 The edges are all straight, so a true bias cut binding isn’t mandatory.

 A layer of batting between the inner and outer fabrics pads the pockets so you can keep delicate items safe.
 We show you how to pre-quilt your layered fabrics prior to precisely cutting all the panels.
 This way, the diamond quilting lines will match up as the pockets accordion open and closed (… there’s that sound effect again).

 The flap is secured with a pretty snap, which is our recommended closure.
 Another option would be a button and buttonhole.
 We don’t recommend Velcro® as it could snag any delicate fabrics stored within the pockets.

 This pouch is excellent for travel since it keeps items tangle-free in their own compartments, but closes up into a space saving 7” x 5” size to more easily pack in a suitcase or carry-on.